 Cut tomatoes in half, line them cut side up in a small baking dish, season with salt and freshly grated pepper, chopped garlic and rosemary and sprinkle generously with olive oil.
 Let bake in oven at 375F for 20 minutes.

 The aromas of tomatoes with the garlic and rosemary, was incredible as soon as it warmed up a little.
 That’s the base of this dish.In the meantime clean your shrimp, peel and de-vain if needed.
-In the large skillet heat olive oil, add shallots and leeks and cook on medium heat until soft.
-Add red flakes or hot pepper and few threats of saffron.
-Add baked tomatoes straight from the baking dish with all the juices, and mix together.
+In the large skillet heat remaining olive oil and tablespoon of butter, add cleaned and sliced leeks and cook on medium low heat until caramelized and soft.
+Add baked tomatoes straight from the baking dish with all its juices, add red flakes or hot pepper and few threats of saffron.
+Mix together.

 The tomatoes will easily brake down and release all the caramelized juices we achieved by baking it, with beautiful aromas of garlic and rosemary.
-Add white wine and raw shrimp, so it’s covered in sauce.
-Cover the skillet and let cook on medium heat until the shrimp turns pink – about 5-10 minutes.
+Add white wine and let it cook out a little.
+Introduce raw shrimp to the party, so it’s covered in sauce.
+Cover the skillet and let cook on medium – low heat until the shrimp turns pink – about 5-10 minutes.
+Check it out frequently so the shrimp doesn’t overcook.

 Remove palm hearts from the jar, and wash them in colander under running water to remove salty solution they were preserved in.
 Drain and cut into similar pieces (rings) and add it to the sauce at the end.
 At that point, turn the heat off and let the palm hearts just warm up in the sauce.
 You don’t want your shrimp to turn into a rubber.